plinioduartt/ts-transaction-manager/readme.md

 This is an abstract implementation to work with ORM transactions.

-The main objective is to facilitate the flow of implementation and provide a powerfull feature, you can use the @Transactional decorator at usecases/services/adapters level without the fear of coupling the layers of your application with the ORM specific sintaxes.
+The main objective is to facilitate the flow of implementation and provide a powerfull feature, you can use the @Transactional decorator at usecases/services/adapters layer without the fear of coupling the layers of your application with the ORM specific syntax.

 <br>